tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Platforms:** Web / iOS (WebView)

-Crystal Clash is a multiplayer turn-based battlebots game that allows players to code their bots using Tynker's block-based programming language for competition in asynchronous matches.
-The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new parts for their bots.
+Crystal Clash is a multiplayer, turn-based battlebots game where players program their bots using Tynker's block-based programming language to compete in asynchronous matches.
+The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new bot parts.

-At its heart, Crystal Clash operates similarly to a complex chess game, set in an 8x8 grid arena where bots can move, attack, and deploy special abilities.
-Matches are resolved within a deterministic timeframe as the arena size decreases every few turns, aiming to be the last bot standing to win.
-The bots' actions are dictated by player-programmed scripts, executed each turn, to navigate and combat within the game environment.
+The core gameplay is similar to chess, taking place on an 8x8 grid arena where bots move, attack, and use special abilities.
+Matches are deterministic and the arena shrinks over time, with the objective of being the last bot standing.
+Players' bots follow scripts they code, which dictate their actions each turn.

-To accommodate the game's asynchronous nature and the use of Tynker's block-based programming language, whose existing VM was at the time tightly coupled to browser environments and legacy codebases, I developed a mirror server-side virtual machine with a subset of the language's features.
-This VM processed the player's scripts in order to compute the next game state.
+To support the asynchronous gameplay and integrate Tynker's block-based programming language—originally designed for browser environments—I developed a server-side virtual machine that mirrors a subset of Tynker's features.
+This VM processes players' scripts to compute the game's next state.

-Popular to the time of this writing, several million matches have been played across numerous seasons.
+Since its release, millions of matches have been played across numerous seasons.

 - [Gallery](https://photos.google.com/share/AF1QipMr2gNFGS497iVv5IzycTa3KhrrZ2VyvtCNQCIkHutntaMPO3Cyq3Gj1o5KxGCYhQ?key=UHNNTFpUeVRXNFNtQTRHRF82T3AwYjlQb1ZISDZR)
 - [Dashboard](https://www.tynker.com/dashboard/student/#/battles/crystalclash)